snakescott/resilience/quotes.md

 > Formal order, to be more explicit, is always and to some considerable degree parasitic on informal processes, which the formal scheme does not recognize, without which it could not exist, and which it alone cannot create or maintain

 James C. Scott, Seeing Like a State

+> When a system falls into chronic dysfunction, the technical problems and people problems are inevitably congruent.

+Mikey Dickerson, Seeking SRE

+> Large systems exist in a state of partial failure at all times.

+Mickey Dickerson, Seeking SRE

+> What do they reward?
+Ignore what the company says it rewards; instead, look at the list of who was promoted.
+Behaviors associated with these people will be emulated.
+Behaviors associated with those left behind will not.
+This evolutionary pressure will overwhelm any stated intentions of the company leaders.

+Mickey Dickerson, Seeking SRE